NVIDIA-AI-IOT/torch2trt/torch2trt/calibration/README.md

 # Int8 inference

-This is code will support Int8 inference with TensorRT, but still experimental.
+This code will support Int8 inference with TensorRT, but still experimental.

 ## Usage